Using The Text/HTML Editor: Atto

 Insert/Edit Table

-In the Atto text editor, tables are built for displaying information–not aesthetic purposes.
+The Table button adds a table to your content.
+Tables are built for displaying information in an organized way.
 If you have a graphical representation of data (i.e. a pie graph), consider also offering a table of the same data to help automated screen readers for ADA accessibility purposes.

-Define headers on Columns will make the top row of your table the headings of a set of information.
+• Define headers on columns.
+This will be the top row of your table.

-Define headers on Rows will make the left-most column of your table the headings of a set of information.
+• Define headers on rows.
+This will be the left-most column of your table.

 Appearance: